addyosmani/backbone-fundamentals/index.md

 #### Testing Backbone

 So far we’ve been reviewing Backbone’s code to demystify the framework as a whole.
 However, it’s worth noting that other technologies work very well with Backbone and Underscore.
-RequireJS and AMD modules can be a great way to break up projects.
+Require.js and AMD modules can be a great way to break up projects.

 However, one area that Backbone doesn’t address is testing.
 This is unfortunate, because testing Backbone projects definitely isn’t obvious.
 Later in the book we'll look at testing in more detail.